-This treatment can affect your hearing.
-You may get ringing in your ears (tinnitus).
-Tinnitus usually gets better after treatment ends.
+This treatment may cause hearing changes, including hearing loss.
+You may have ringing in the ears.
+This is called tinnitus.
+You may also become unable to hear some high-pitched sounds.
+Hearing changes usually get better after this treatment ends.
+But some can be permanent.
 Tell your doctor if you notice any changes in your hearing.

 Numb or tingling hands or feet (peripheral neuropathy)

-This treatment may affect the nerves, which can cause numb, tingling or painful hands or feet.
+This treatment affects the nerves, which can cause numb, tingling or painful hands or feet.
 You may find it hard to fasten buttons or do other fiddly tasks.
-Tell your doctor if you have these symptoms.

 Jaw problems (osteonecrosis)